rborn/TaffyDb4Ti/README.md

 and to [Ian Smith](http://www.taffydb.com/) for the great TaffyDB library.

 The current version of TiTaffyDb has a bug (I think the bug is in the older version of TaffyDB used by this module) that doesn't allow multiple dbs in the same module.
-There are query caching optimizations that make the data to be overwriten for the same query on two different dbs.
+There are query caching optimizations that cause the data to be overwriten for the same query on two different dbs.

 How the TiTaffyDb implementation goes deep integrated into TaffyDb, a simple update to the latest version was too much for me (I'm too lazy) so I **stole** some code from Ben and created a simpler wrapper for TaffyDb.